vkammerer/teleporter/README.md

 ```html
 <script src="teleporter-global.js"></script>
 ```
-If you have to support all browsers, you will need to install the [Promise](https://github.com/jakearchibald/es6-promise) and [Web Animations](https://github.com/web-animations/web-animations-js) polyfills.
+If you have to support all browsers, you need to install the [Promise](https://github.com/jakearchibald/es6-promise) and [Web Animations](https://github.com/web-animations/web-animations-js) polyfills.
 A version of teleporter bundles everything in one file.
 ```html
 <script src="teleporter-global-polyfilled.js"></script>
 ```